shivakumarmanne/node-docker-demo/README.md

-# Demo Node & Express Docker App
+# Demo Node & Express Docker App ( Azure Container Resitry and Azure Web app service + Containers )

 > This is a bare bones Node & Express app for Docker demos.